 Summer Bootcamp to learn more about the world of Data Science and transition into the Data world.
 I run "Advanced SQL" session.

 A 3-day course presented internationally by leading data warehousing experts, covering the latest techniques in data warehousing and BI systems.
 This course gave me solid background in translating business requirements into efficient and flexible DWH design.
 Focus was put on planning, designing and developing DWH solution in incremental and agile manner.

-Some of most interesting lectures and workshops I was able to attend included topis like: reproducing environments with Docker, mathematical fundamentals of neural networks, data science with R, ML with Python for quant trading and telling the story behind your data.
+Open Data Science Conference (ODSC) is an annual event held internationally.
+The purpose of ODSC events is to discuss data science and ML topics, as well as provide training sessions.
+Some of the training sessions covered: reproducing environments with Docker, mathematical fundamentals of neural networks, data science with R, ML with Python for quant trading and telling the story behind your data.

 The class gave me strong core understanding of the JS language and its execution model.
 It was driven by exercises and delivered me knowledge required to make effective use of JS on the back- or front-end.
 Some of inclued topics: scope, closures, functions, data structures, combining OOP and functional programming.